norton287/Gigabyte-Z370-HD3P/README.md

 - 2 Samsung 960 EVO 1TB SSD (One for Windows and the other for my second macOS installation)
 - Cooler Master Hyper 212 Evo (RR-212E-20PK-R2) CPU Cooler with PWM Fan, Four Direct Contact Heat Pipes
 - Rosewill Gaming ATX Full Tower Computer Case Cases THOR V2 Black

+For my BIOS settings see the [BIOS](BIOS.md) readme.

+##macOS BETA Installation

+I have my second SSD setup to run the beta releases of macOS.
+It is currently on macOS 10.13.3 beta and doing well.
+No problems have been found yet with my current kexts and clover settings.